YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that an error trap occured because $ECODE got altered to a non-null string in an M routine.

-Action: Make sure that either $ETRAP or $ZTRAP is set to the valid value, if the error needs to be handled by YottaDB/GT.M.
+Action: Make sure that either $ETRAP or $ZTRAP is set to the valid value, if the error needs to be handled by YottaDB.

 -------------------
 SETEXTRENV